Pyometra (infected womb) in dogs

 Pyometra recovery at home

-After surgery, your dog may need to stay at the vets for a few days to receive more treatment.
-Once they are able to come home you will need to help care for them.
+Your dog might need to stay at the vets for a day or two to help her recover, but once she is home you will need to help care for her.

-• Cone collar — Your vet is likely to suggest an Elizabethan (cone) collar or an alternative like a recovery suit to stop your dog from licking their wound.
+• Elizabethan (cone) collar — your vet is likely to suggest an Elizabethan (cone) or recovery suit to stop her licking her wound.
 Make sure they keep it on until your vet says otherwise.
+Check out our page: How to put a cone collar on your dog.

-• Rest You will need to keep your dog calm to make sure they don’t damage their stitches.
+• Rest you will need to keep your dog calm and rested to allow her surgery wound to heal, and to prevent her damaging her stitches.

-• Medicines Give your dog all their prescribed medicines and let your vet know if you are struggling.
-There may be alternatives.
+• Medicines you’ll need to give your dog all her prescribed medicines at the right time and dose and let your vet know if you are struggling – there may be alternatives.
 You might find our medication timetable helpful.

 Outlook

-The sooner your dog is treated, the better their chance of recovery.
-Unfortunately, chances of recovery are lower if your dog is old, poorly or if the pyometra has been present for a while.
+The sooner your dog is treated, the better her chance of recovery.
+Unfortunately, her chances of recovery are lower if she is old, very unwell, or if her pyometra has been developing for a while.

 Prevention